Treating Astigmatism with Eyewear, Contacts, and Surgery

 If you live with astigmatism, you have the luxury of several excellent options to correct your vision.
 The best option is the one that you and your eye doctor choose to address your specific diagnosis.

 LASIK is not recommended for everyone.
 If your cornea is too thin or your refractive error too high, you might not be a good candidate.
-Some patients need more than one procedure to correct all of their refractive error.
+Some patients need more than one procedure to correct all of their refractive errors.
 Your eye doctor will discuss what is best for you.

 If you are looking for an eye doctor to talk to about surgical or corrective options for astigmatism, contact the eye care professionals at Barnet Dulaney Perkins Eye Center.
 Take our free vision correction self-evaluation to learn if you may be a good candidate for LASIK.